udovin/gosql/README.md

 # GoSQL

-GoSQL is licensed under Apache-2.0.
+GoSQL is distributed under the terms of both the MIT license and the Apache 2.0 License.